Self-publishing a book is easy for new authors now, but this simplicity can lead to problems.

 Thinking about marketing and promoting your book after you publish is putting the cart before the horse.

 You need to identify your potential readers.
-Then make a plan about how you can get your book in front of their noses.
+Then, make a plan to get your book in front of their eyes.

 Book marketing has many aspects.

-There is content marketing via blogging, social media campaigns, paid and free advertising, as well as selecting online book promotion, just to name a few.
+There is content marketing via blogging, social media campaigns, paid and free advertising, as well as online book promotion, to name a few.

 Have you started to build an email address mailing list?

-Publishing a book without any thought for marketing is one of the biggest self-publishing problems a new author can face.
+Publishing a book without any thought of marketing or promotion is one of the biggest self-publishing mistakes.

 No marketing means no sales.